apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 Currently, tajo provides the following session variables.

-.. describe:: BROADCAST_NON_CROSS_JOIN_THRESHOLD
+.. describe:: BROADCAST_NON_CROSS_JOIN_LIMIT

-A threshold for non-cross joins.
-When a non-cross join query is executed with the broadcast join, the whole size of broadcasted tables won't exceed this threshold.
+A limit for non-cross joins.
+When a non-cross join query is executed with the broadcast join, the whole size of broadcasted tables won't exceed this limit.

-  * Configuration name: :ref:`tajo.dist-query.broadcast.non-cross-join.threshold-kb`
+  * Configuration name: :ref:`tajo.dist-query.broadcast.non-cross-join.limit-kb`
   * Property value: Integer
   * Unit: KB
   * Default value: 5120